Lost in Food

 6. Allergy advice: soya free and nut free.
 For comprehensive and detailed allergy advice go to Allergy UK.

-If you like this lemon poppy seed loaf recipe then try some of our other great tasting cake recipes:
+If you like this lemon poppy seed loaf recipe then try some of my other great tasting cake recipes:

-If you love baking then have a look at our Ultimate Guide to Baking with Kids or our Best Cake Recipes post.
+If you love baking then have a look at my Fun Baking with Kids, or Best Cake Recipes posts.
 Here you’ll find lots of hints and tips as well all our favourite baking recipes that are suitable all ages and abilities.

 Best Lemon Poppy Seed Cake